 Decoupled vs. Headless CMS

 A decoupled CMS separates the backend content management system from the frontend presentation layer, allowing for flexibility in technology choices and enhanced scalability.
-Content is still delivered through APIs, but some integration level exists between the back and frontend.
+Content is still delivered through APIs, but some integration level exists between the back and front end.
 This architecture works well for multi-channel content delivery scenarios, personalized experiences, and complex integrations.

-In contrast, a headless CMS takes decoupling to the extreme by completely divorcing the backend from the frontend, offering developers maximum control and flexibility.
+In contrast, a headless CMS takes decoupling to the extreme by completely divorcing the backend from the front, offering developers maximum control and flexibility.
 Without a built-in presentation layer, content is solely managed and delivered through APIs, enabling faster development, future-proofing, and simplified maintenance.
-Headless CMS is particularly advantageous for content-rich applications, single-page applications (SPAs), and emerging platforms like IoT devices, wearables, and voice assistants, where dynamic content updates and adaptability are paramount.

 WordPress as a Conventional CMS